kragen/derctuo/transaction-per-call.md

 eviction heuristics.
 This work is needed with or without transactions, and promises to be the lion’s share of the job.

+However, as mentioned in the filesystem example, reducing the number of mutable variables *too far* will cause unnecessary contention and thus reduce system throughput, either by optimistic concurrency control retrying transactions or by pessimistic concurrency control blocking them.
+In some cases, we would actually benefit by introducing extra mutable variables to permit higher levels of concurrency.

 ### Aggregation ###

 Aggregation is another common way to reduce the cost of read barriers, write barriers, and dependency tracking for incremental computation and rollback.
-The idea is that, by agglomerating mutable variables into larger units, we can reduce the work needed to track them.
+The idea is that, by agglomerating mutable variables into larger units, we can reduce the work needed to track them, though, as above, reducing our potential concurrency as well.
+(Maybe this is the same idea under a different name.)

 Under `make`, compilers and linkers communicate through the filesystem; if the compiler† changes `psmouse.o`, `make` reinvokes the